vineethdasaraju/slithersolver/README.md

 slithersolver
 =============

-This is a solver for the Slitherlink Puzzle
+This is a solver for the Slitherlink Puzzle written in LISP